STEPS Centre: Areas of work

-The STEPS Centre's research investigated the politics of sustainability in various domains, including climate change, food systems, urbanisation and technology.
-It focused on the perspectives and needs of marginalised people, particularly in poor countries and settings, and methodologies for including these priorities in policy appraisal and decision making.
+The STEPS Centre's research investigated the politics of sustainability in various domains, including climate change, food systems, urbanization, and technology.
+It focused on the perspectives and needs of marginalized people, particularly in poor countries and settings, as well as methodologies for including these priorities in policy appraisal and decision-making.

-In the final four years of its research program, the STEPS Center focused on a series of themes with implications for the politics of sustainability, including transformations and social change, uncertainty and other forms of incertitude, multiple perspectives on nature and the environment, and methodologies for research and appraisal.
+In the final four years of its research program, the STEPS Centre focused on a series of themes with implications for the politics of sustainability.
+These themes included transformations and social change, uncertainty and other forms of incertitude, multiple perspectives on nature and the environment, and methodologies for research and appraisal.

 Pathways approach

 The STEPS Centre's pathways approach aims to understand the complex, non-linear interactions between social, technological and environmental systems.
 Some pathways may threaten poor peoples' livelihoods and health while others create opportunities for sustainability.

 The pathways approach draws attention to the influence of power in determining which narratives and problem framings are dominant in areas such as climate policy, conservation, technological innovation or agriculture, which pathways are pursued or neglected, and the appropriateness of different methodologies to highlight uncertainties, plural perspectives and values, and alternative actions.

 A paper published in 2007 entitled Pathways to Sustainability: an Overview of the STEPS Centre Approach outlined the STEPS Centre approach to understanding dynamic systems and their governance.
 The paper laid out the ingredients of the STEPS Centre's work, including linking diverse social and natural science perspectives, connecting theory, policy and practice and an engaged, interactive approach to communications.
-Promoting pathways to Sustainability that meet the perspectives and priorities of poor and marginalised groups is at the heart of the pathways approach.
+Promoting pathways to sustainability that meet the perspectives and priorities of poor and marginalised groups is the heart of the pathways approach.